Roasted Brussels Sprouts and Apples

 As an Amazon Associate, I earn from qualifying purchases.

-How to make this roasted Brussels sprouts and apples recipe
+How to make roasted Brussels sprouts and apples

-Prepare the ingredients: Clean and cut the Brussels sprouts in half, and cut the apples into chunks similar in size to the Brussels sprout halves.
+Prepare the ingredients: Clean and cut the Brussels sprouts in half, trim the stems and leaves.
+Cut the apples into chunks similar in size to the Brussels sprout halves.

 Chop the garlic, preheat the oven to 400 degrees F, and line a baking sheet with parchment paper.